How to Think in a Foreign Language: Tips to Train Your Brain to Think in Another Language

 When you'll know it's working

 These are all signs that the language is becoming integrated into how your brain processes the world.
-You're not just learning a language anymore, you're becoming someone who thinks multilingually.
+You're not just learning a new language anymore; you're becoming someone who thinks multilingually.

 The timeline varies for everyone.
 Some people start thinking simple thoughts in their new language within a few months.
 Complex thinking might take a year or more of consistent practice.
 There's no magic number, just keep at it.

-Anyway, if you want to actually practice these strategies with real content, Migaku's browser extension lets you look up words instantly while watching shows or reading articles in your target language.
+Anyway, if you want to actually practice these strategies with real content, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles in your target language.
 Makes the whole immersion thing way more practical since you're not constantly pausing to check dictionaries.
 There's a 10-day free trial if you want to check it out.